 From the book entitled 'Technical Communication- Principles and Practice'.
 Third Edition published by Oxford University Press.

-Vocabulary: Introduction- A Brief History of Words - Using the Dictionary and Thesaurus- entitled 'Grammar and Vocabulary Development')
+Vocabulary: Introduction- A Brief History of Words - Using the Dictionary and Thesaurus- Changing Words from One Form to Another - Confusables (From Chapter 17 entitled 'Grammar and Vocabulary Development')